tharsheblows/comment-images/README.txt

 * Supports PNG, GIF, JPG, and JPEG images
 * Will notify readers if their attached image is not allowed to be uploaded
 * Styles images so that they will fit within the comment display and not "bleed over" into the page
+* Provides dashboard functionality for seeing the images that are attached to each comment
+* Makes the images available in the Media Uploader
 * Is fully localized and ready for translation

-For more information or to follow the project, check out the [project page](http://tommcfarlin.com/projects/comment-images).
+For more information or to follow the project, check out the [project page](http://tommcfarlin.com/projects/comment-images/).

 == Installation ==